dilrajchevayoor/FirmwareReverseEngineering/README.md

 - Download and extract: tar -xzf firmware.bin and inspect rootfs/.
 - Search for sensitive strings: grep -R "admin" -n rootfs/ to find hardcoded creds

-create a slightly more realistic sample containing a compiled ELF binary (so you can practice objdump/strings/ghidra) — I can generate and compile one here and provide its firmware image.

-Which of those would you like me to do next?